 Romantic Weekend Getaways in Virginia

-1. Garden romance at The Clifton Inn – 1 hour 10 minutes from Richmond, Virginia
+1. The Clifton Inn - 90 minutes from Richmond, Virginia

-Set on 100 acres of rolling hills and gardens, The Clifton Inn gave me some of the best views of Virginia’s wine country, making it the perfect backdrop for a romantic weekend getaway or a quiet family retreat.
+Set on 100 acres of natural hills and gardens, The Clifton Inn near Charlottesville gave us some of the best views of Virginia’s wine country, making it the perfect backdrop for a romantic weekend getaway just 90 minutes by car from Richmond, VA.

-My favorite part was the historic charm—the property dates back to the late 18th century and once belonged to Thomas Jefferson’s son-in-law, which gave my stay a sense of timeless character.
+My favorite part was the historic charm of this property that dates back to the late 18th century and once belonged to Thomas Jefferson’s son-in-law, which gave my stay a sense of timeless character.

-The rooms and suites were cozy yet luxurious, with four-poster beds, fireplaces, soaking tubs, and private patios that made every night feel indulgent and intimate.
+Our room for two nights was cozy yet luxurious, with a four-poster bed, fireplace, soaking tub, and private patio that made every night feel indulgent and intimate.

-I loved the dining experience, with farm-to-table cuisine crafted from fresh, local ingredients—dinners felt like special events, and breakfasts on the terrace quickly became my favorite way to start the day.
+I loved the dining experience at this inn, with farm-to-table cuisine crafted from fresh, local ingredients—dinners felt like special events, and breakfasts on the terrace quickly became my favorite way to start the day.

-The inn’s grounds were stunning, with walking paths, gardens, and a lake that made evening strolls peaceful and romantic.
+The inn’s grounds were stunning, with walking paths, and a lake that was a romantic hidden gem.
+I spent 30 minutes strolling through the gardens.

 The pool and tennis courts added a resort-like touch, while the quiet library and parlor gave me cozy spaces to unwind indoors.